rishvanth-kp/its_a_scam/doc/content/nametag_to_samtag.md

 `-z`: The type of the SAM field. `Z` indicates a printable string, and is the appropriate type for a cell barcode string. [default: Z].

+`-s` Suffix to add to the end of the barcode.
+This parameter is useful to make the barcode format consistent with tools that suffix the barcodes with a `-1`.
+[Default: none].

 ## Input and output file description
 ### Description of input files